List of DFB-Pokal winning managers

-Sebastian Hoeneß is the reigning DFB-Pokal winning manager.
+Vincent Kompany is the reigning DFB-Pokal winning manager.

 The list of DFB-Pokal winning managers contains all the managers who have led their respective team to success in the DFB-Pokal.
 The DFB-Pokal has been played since 1952, although the Tschammerpokal, its predecessor, took place from 1935 to 1943.
-Since then, 57 coaches have won a cup victory.
-Of these, 42 are German, 4 Yugoslav, 3 Austrian and Dutch, 2 Spanish, and an Italian, Hungarian and Croatian.
+Since then, 58 coaches have won a cup victory.
+Of these, 42 are German, 4 Yugoslav, 3 Austrian and Dutch, 2 Spanish, and an Italian, Hungarian, Croatian and Belgian.

 Six coaches have won the trophy three times.
 Hennes Weisweiler was the first to do so in 1978.
 The other three-time winners are Karl-Heinz Feldkamp (with three different teams), Ottmar Hitzfeld, Udo Lattek, Otto Rehhagel, and Thomas Schaaf.
 The most successful foreign coaches are Zlatko Čajkovski, Pep Guardiola and Huub Stevens, with two titles.
 Richard Michalke won the first cup competition in 1935 with 1.
 FC Nürnberg.
 The Austrian Leopold Nitsch won in 1938, making him the first foreign manager to win.
 In 1941, Georg Köhler became the first manager to successfully defend the title.
 In 2005, Felix Magath became the first coach to complete consecutive league and cup doubles.
 Hans Meyer is the only manager to win both the DFB-Pokal and the FDGB-Pokal, the cup competition of East Germany.